 LOT COVERAGE -- The maximum area which may be occupied by structures.

-LOT, FLAG -- A lot with access provided to the bulk of the lot by means of a narrow corridor.LOT, FLAG— A lot with access provided to the bulk of the lot by means of a narrow corridor.
+LOT, FLAG -- A lot with access provided to the bulk of the lot by means of a narrow corridor.

+LOT, INTERIOR— A lot other than a corner lot or flag lot.

 LOT LINE, FRONT — That boundary of a lot which is along an existing or dedicated street or right-of-way, with corner lots having two (2) "front lot lines."